If you’re involved in SEO, it’s likely that at one point or another, the city “Chiang Mai” has come up in conversation.

 Let’s take a look.

-- 2 Which SEOs have lived in Chiang Mai?
+- Which Seos Have or Currently Live in Chiang Mai?

-- 4 When should you come to Chiang Mai?
+- When Should You Come to Chiang Mai?

 There’s essentially four main reasons why Chiang Mai is so popular amongst the SEO population.

 Reason #1 – Quality of Life